Sept 29, 2006 (Lightly revised July 6, 2012; checked Oct 10 2019)

 Getting to know your students’ “state of knowledge” is an ongoing part of any teaching experience.
 Here are three learning experiences that you can use to elicit data showing students’ progress towards understanding core concepts and related content.

-As part of a reading, content, or research assignment, ask your students to develop a set of interview questions for an expert, a manager or researcher.
+As part of a reading or research assignment, ask your students to develop a set of interview questions for an expert, a manager or researcher.
 You might ask them to develop one, two or three questions.
 Here are some instructions that you might use:

-- What questions do you wish you could ask of this expert, manager, leader or researcher?
-Your questions can focus on a particular area such as solving crises, managing innovation, or handling personnel issues; or your questions can be more theoretical or philosophical in nature, pursuing deeper understanding of some of the author’s statements.
+- What questions do you wish you could ask of this author, expert, manager, leader or researcher?
+Your questions can focus on a particular area such as clarifying terms or issues, solving crises, managing innovation, or handling personnel issues.
+Or your questions can be more theoretical or philosophical in nature, pursuing deeper understanding of some of the author’s statements.

-Developing questions requires leaners to pause, reflect and assimilate knowledge or content.
-Your students can post these questions to a discussion forum or to an interview blog.
+Developing questions requires leaners to pause, reflect and assimilate knowledge.
+The assignment can require that your students post these questions to a discussion forum or to an interview blog.
 This can be a good exercise for teams of two students.
 The team can discuss and refine their questions as part of the assignment.
 It is also a good assignment to subdivide into different topics for virtual or real interviewees.
 These questions help you to “see” into students’ heads and observe how students are developing their own state of knowledge about the course content and links to related knowledge.

-Making incoming unfamiliar knowledge one’s own requires linking ideas and the new knowledge to existing areas of our physical brain and knowledge base.
+Integrating incoming, unfamiliar knowledge into one’s own knowledge structure requires linking ideas and new knowledge to existing areas of our physical brain and knowledge base.
 In other words, learning requires change and growth within our brains, the linking of ideas and the observing and identifying of patterns.
 Learning involves chunking and categorizing information for the long term.
 Here are some questions that might elicit this type of knowledge work in your students.

 - What do the ideas in _____(Chapter, reading, discussion, podcast, etc ____________ remind you of?
 What relationships are fundamental to these ideas?
 What patterns, if any, are you observing?
 Are these patterns or relationships present in other recent events, or work experiences?